Using cascading Bloom filters to improve the memory usage for de Brujin graphs: Memory and time usage

 \section{Memory and time usage}

 First, we estimate the memory needed by our data structure, under the assumption of infinite number of bitmaps.
 Let $N$ be the number of ``true positives'', i.e. nodes of $T_0$.
-As it was shown in \cite{DBLP:conf/wabi/ChikhiR12}, if $N$ is the number of nodes we want to store through a bitmap $B_1$ of size $rN$, then the expected number of critical false positive nodes (set $T_1$) will be $8Nc^r$, where $c=0.6185$.
-Then, to store these $8Nc^r$ critical false positive nodes, we use a bitmap $B_2$ of size $8rNc^r$.
+From properties of Bloom filters, if $T_0$ has to be stored via a bitmap $B_1$ of size $rN$, the false positive rate can be estimated as $c^r$, where $c=0.6185$ (see \cite{Kirsch:2008:LHS:1400123.1400125}).
+From this, the expected number of critical false positive nodes (set $T_1$) have been estimated in \cite{DBLP:conf/wabi/ChikhiR12} to be $8Nc^r$, as every node has eight extensions, i.e. potential neighbors in the graph.
+We slightly refine this estimation to $6Nc^r$ by noticing that for almost all nodes, two out of these eight extensions belong to $T_0$ and only six are potential false positives.
+Furthermore, to store these $6Nc^r$ critical false positive nodes, we use a bitmap $B_2$ of size $6rNc^r$.
 Bitmap $B_3$ is used for storing nodes of $T_0$ which are stored in $B_2$ ``by mistake'' (set $T_2$).
 We estimate the number of these nodes as the fraction $c^r$ (false positive rate of filter $B_2$) of $N$ (size of $T_0$), that is $Nc^r$.
-Similarly, the number of nodes we need to put to $B_4$ is $8Nc^r$ multiplied by $c^r$, i.e. $8Nc^{2r}$.
-Keeping counting in this way, we obtain that the memory needed for the whole structure is $rN + 8rNc^r + rNc^r+ 8rNc^{2r} + rNc^{2r} + ...$ bits.
-By dividing this expression by $N$ to obtain the number of bits per one $k$-mer, we get $r + 8rc^r + rc^r + 8rc^{2r} + ... = r(1 + c^r + c^{2r}+...) + 8rc^r(1 + c^r + c^{2r}+...) = (1+8c^r) \frac{r}{1-c^r}$.
-A simple calculation shows that the minimum of this expression is achieved when $r = 6.299$, and then the minimum memory used per $k$-mer is $9.18801$ bits.
+Similarly, the number of nodes we need to put to $B_4$ is $6Nc^r$ multiplied by $c^r$, i.e. $6Nc^{2r}$.
+Keeping counting in this way, we obtain that the memory needed for the whole structure is $rN + 6rNc^r + rNc^r+ 6rNc^{2r} + rNc^{2r} + ...$ bits.
+By dividing this expression by $N$ to obtain the number of bits per one $k$-mer, we get A simple calculation shows that the minimum of this expression is achieved when $r = 5.464$, and then the minimum memory used per $k$-mer is $8.45$ bits.